pysonDB/pysonDB-v2/README.md

 in the latest update the key will JS complaint and will a int, and it does not need to be converted to a string to be used in JS apps.

+### migrating v2

+all the methods name are PEP8 complaint.
+eg: addMany -> add_many so on and so forth.